 academic warning - an academic warning may be reported beginning the sixth week of the semester to a student with low grades, missing tests or assignments, and/or irregular class attendance.
 Warnings are assigned by the instructor in order to alert the student that his or her academic performance is substandard.
 A student who receives one or more warnings should initiate actions to improve performance.
 Resources and academic support are available at university and departmental levels.

 add/drop - A student may wish to change his or her schedule of courses by adding a new course and/or dropping an enrolled course.
 Even changing from one section to another of the same course in order to have a different instructor or a different time of day is considered an "add/drop."
-Beginning the 8th class day a $20 fee is assessed for all schedule changes and all changes must be processed in the Office of the Registrar rather than via Bear Web.
+Beginning the 8th class day (fall or spring) a $20 fee is assessed for all schedule changes and all changes must be processed in the Office of the Registrar rather than via Bear Web.

 advanced-level course - Advanced or upper-level courses are 3000-level (junior level) or 4000-level (senior level) courses.
 A minimum of 36 semester hours of advanced coursework is required for all bachelor's degrees at Baylor.

 AP - Advanced Placement courses (through the College Board) are advanced-level courses available at many high schools.
 An exam is offered at the conclusion of an AP course and the resulting score may qualify a student for college credit.
 Advanced Placement scores and all other credit by exam is handled at Baylor by the Office of Institutional Research and Testing.

 attendance policy - Specific policies for class attendance are established by each of the academic units within the university.
 University instructors may have their own individual policies regarding class attendance, punctuality, and participation as well.
 Students are encouraged to make sure they have a clear understanding of such policies in each class they take.